 Learn from the passenger seat

-You can learn a lot when you are not concentrating on driving – you’re free to observe and ask lots of questions in a stress-free environment.
+You can learn a lot when you're not concentrating on driving because you’re free to observe and ask lots of questions in a stress-free environment.

 You can learn whenever you drive somewhere, with anyone willing to tell you about driving.
-If you can, start having sessions with your parent/supervisor as soon as possible.
+If you can, start having sessions with your parent or supervisor as soon as possible.

 Here are some passenger seat activities you can use to get started